Eboreg/twitterhal/README.md

 ### Persistent storage

-You may extend TwitterHAL's database by subclassing `TwitterHAL` and adding `models.DatabaseItem` definitions to its `init_db()` method.
+You may extend TwitterHAL's database by subclassing `TwitterHAL` and adding `database.DatabaseItem` definitions to its `init_db()` method.
 Maybe you want to feed the MegaHAL brain by regularily fetching top tweets for trending topics, and need to keep track of those?
 I know I do.

-By default, the database (which is a subtype of `models.BaseDatabase`) will contain:
+By default, the database (which is a subtype of `database.BaseDatabase`) will contain:
 * `posted_tweets` (`models.TweetList`): List of posted Tweets
 * `mentions` (`models.TweetList`): List of tweets that mention us, and whether they have been answered